 - How many layers of fries you cook in the air fryer at once

 - Total cook time

-When it comes to which potato to use for air fryer French fries, you have two options: Yukon gold potatoes and russet (a.k.a.
-Idaho) potatoes.
+When it comes to which potato to use for air fryer French fries, you have two options: Yukon gold potatoes and Idaho potatoes (also called russet potatoes).
 Each will yield a different result.

 - Russet potatoes resulted in fries that were crispy outside, drier inside, and tasted most similar to fries you would eat in a restaurant.

 - Yukon gold potatoes resulted in fries that were equally crispy outside, but that had a firmer, creamier inside.
 Thanks to their naturally buttery taste, the French fries made with Yukon golds also had a richer flavor.

 While Yukon golds are my favorites for Oven Roasted Potatoes and Instant Pot Mashed Potatoes, when it came to making a healthy version of classic French fries in the air fryer, russet potatoes did the best job.

 Feel free to try both potatoes and pick your favorite!
 And you MUST try Air Fryer Sweet Potato Fries at some point too.

 To create fries that crisped but didn’t burn, I found that cutting the potatoes into matchsticks that were ¼-inch wide on each side and 3 to 4 inches in length worked best.